TomThorpe/NodeiPhoneStockChecker/README.md

 # NodeiPhoneStockChecker

+## Update
+It seems apple now have two different ways of querying stock.
+This script uses the old way, and it seems like they might be phasing that out to try and stop people scraping data.
+I can't guarantee this script will work anymore now - sorry!

 A Node.js project to poll the apple in-store reservations checker for iphones and send you a notification

 Given a list of models you are interested in, this script polls the apple in-store pickup reservations and notifies you when stock of one of those models is found in any store.